Configuration Parameters

 DebugLibldap

-Indicates whether debug messages of the libldap library are also included into the log file on the debug level (i.e. when LogLevel = DEBUG).
+Include debug messages of the libldap library in the log at the debug level (i.e. with LogLevel = DEBUG).

 Default value: No